Mehdirben/Mehdirben/README.md

 # Hi there! 👋
-I'm **Mehdi Rtel Bennani**, a passionate Full Stack Engineering Student at the Euro-Mediterranean University of Fes and a Part-time Teacher at Algorithmics.
+I'm **Mehdi Rtel Bennani**, a passionate Full Stack Engineering Student at the Euro-Mediterranean University of Fes and a Teacher at Algorithmics.

 ---